[Edited and updated 1/1/20]

 It’s New Year’s resolution time and maybe you or someone you know is resolving to adopt a vegan diet.
 But how do you do it so that the change will stick?
 It’s a big deal, after all, that encompasses a whole bunch of new habits.

-A recent study by the Humane Research Council found that those who transition to veganism more slowly have a better long-term success rate.
-That’s not surprising to me.
-Dietitians know that it can be easier to maintain and build on small-step changes than to dive into a complete overhaul of your diet.
+Taking it one step at a time with a gradual transition to veganism is one way to ensure long-term success.
+For some people at least, it can be easier to maintain and build on small-step changes than to dive into a complete overhaul of your diet.

 So where to start?
 I suggest that people begin with these two changes.
 One is easy, the other hugely impactful.

 - Remove cow’s milk from your diet.
 This is the easy one.
 There are so many alternatives and they all provide abundant calcium and can be used in place of cow’s milk in any recipe.
 With so many choices, it’s likely that most people will find something that they like.